lxversvalk/lxversvalk/README.md

 ⟢ PRONOUNS : They/Them .
 Any prnss aside from she are aight with me!
 ꔫ INTERESTS : I have multiple, golly!
 But the main ones are :
 Phighting, Regretevator, Pressure, Resident Evil, Genloss, ATSV/ITSV.
 I'm a roblox nerd, call me out if ya want!
 ✩ I do play many other games and watch other shows!
-Say for example murder drones, + btw I AIN'T big on md aus.
+Say for example murder drones.
 ◟ ͜ ◞
 ![image](https://github.com/user-attachments/assets/68dd7473-d6be-4876-ab89-6bd988871ca5)